-• Evidence of Learning: Tasks or assessments where feedback is provided to the student and considered evidence of a student's level of proficiency on a given standard or skill.
-This may include, but is not limited to formative tasks that provide insights on areas for growth as well as quizzes, tests, projects and/or performances.
+Evidence of Learning: Tasks or assessments where feedback is provided to the student and considered evidence of a student's level of proficiency on a given standard or skill.
+This may include, but is not limited to formative tasks that provide insights on areas for growth as well as summative tests, projects and/or performances.

 Practice: Tasks that are connected to course standards and learning targets that promote the development of skills and/or knowledge that will be assessed, but where feedback is not provided.
-This may include, but is not limited to, homework, participation and other tasks essential to the learning process.
+This may include, but is not limited to daily readings, note taking, practice exercises and tasks essential to the learning process.